“My NFL pension can barely pay my son’s tuition. You know, it’s very little money.”

 One possible solution to make up the shortfall and to reduce risk is to purchase an annuity.
 Annuities give some level of security that payments will continue no matter how long you live.
 Just as with nearly anything else, though, there are some risks to annuities.
 The annuity provider could go bankrupt, and if your annuity amount was greater than the amount covered by guaranty providers, then you will lose that money – usually this amount is $100,000, but varies by state.

-Dollar cost averaging can allow you to have annuities which are under the guaranty thresholds of your state.
+- Dollar cost averaging can allow you to have annuities that are under the guarantee thresholds of your state.

 When you have annuitized enough to cover your expenses, then you are free to take more risks with your remaining assets to try to grow them, as you do not need the assets to ensure an adequate standard of living.